Abhinavreddy-B/C-Shell/README.md

     * implemented same as that of Bash.
     * assumed that there cant be paths like `/` , where there are some special files / folders which are not handlable.
     * if there are multiple files / folders as arguments , we printed in the same order as given to us ( Bash prints for files first and directories next ).
+    * if the user name , or group name exceeds 15 characters , only the first 15 chars of their name are printed.
 5. pinfo:
     * cannot read the executable path for certain processes like `systemd` ( pid - 1 ) , where user does not have appropriate permissions.
 6. History: